 You’ve Got Mail

 I had to watch this movie for my screenwriting course.
 I tried to get my younger sister to watch it with me, but it’s too old for her and she doesn’t understand 90s films.
 I almost forgot how much I admired cheesy love movies from the 90s and also how many plot holes there are.
-If you’re looking for a good movie to complain about plot holes, this is the movie for you.
+If you’re looking for a good movie to complain about plot holes, this is for you.
 I mean honest to god, what happened to their working relationship at the end?
 Who knows because all the movie ends with is the two of them admitting their love for each other.

 So, there’s my monthly roundup of what’s inspiring my writing.
 Tell me in the comments — what are you reading, watching or listening to?